rhtconsulting/eap-quickstarts/helloworld-jms-netty-servlet/README.md

 1. Make sure you have started the JBoss EAP server.
 See the instructions in the previous section.

-2. Open a command prompt and navigate to the root of the helloworld-jms quickstart directory:
+2. Open a command prompt and navigate to the root of the helloworld-jms-netty-servlet quickstart directory:

-        cd PATH_TO_QUICKSTARTS/helloworld-jms
+        cd PATH_TO_QUICKSTARTS/helloworld-jms-netty-servlet

 3. Type the following command to compile and execute the quickstart: